conqp/tablet-mode/README.md

 ## Usage

 You must be a member of the group `tablet` to toggle between tablet and laptop mode.
-You can toggle between tablet and laptop mode by running `toggle-tablet-mode` or use the desktop icon provided with this package.
+You can toggle between tablet and laptop mode by running `setsysmode toggle` or use the desktop icon provided with this package.